nil-unia/Sea-Level-Prediction-with-Machine-Learning-Montauk/README.md

 4. **Set up Drive** — Create a folder named `sea_level_prediction` in your Google Drive, and upload both the notebook and the CSV into it.
 5. **Run it** — Open the notebook in Colab, run the *Importing Libraries* cell first, then work through the notebook top to bottom.

-> Full step-by-step instructions (with screenshots) are in the companion Science Buddies procedure this project is based on.

 ## Key results (Montauk station)

 - **MAE:** ~0.041 m — on average, forecasts differ from actual monthly sea level by about 4 cm